-To tie the brake line onto the brake handle use one of the following knots: The simple fisherman's knot or the bowline as shown in illustration 5 and 6.
+To tie the brake line onto the brake handle use one of the following knots: The simple fisherman's knot or the Bowline as shown in illustration 5 and 6.
 These knots guarantee the least amount of line weakening.

-BEWARE!
-Loose or incorrect brake knots can cause serious accidents through loss of the steering of the glider!
+brake knots can cause serious accidents through loss of the steering of the glider!